jbranso/evil-dvorak/README.md

 keyboard layout was designed.
 It's design goal is to spead out keys that are likely to be pressed often.
 This means that when you type, your fingers move a good distance between key presses.

 The dvorak keyboard has a different goal in mind.
-It puts keys, that are ofter used, side by side.
+It puts keys, that are often used, side by side.
 Do some research for yourself and see if you want to make the switch.
 Please note that at this time evil-dvorak does not intend to provide the exact same editing environment that you might expect.
 For example, I do not like the default vim command for "Q", "<", ">", etc.  So I've rebound "Q" to (anzu-query-replace-regexp), "<" to (beginning-of-buffer), and ">" to (end-of-buffer).
+However, I've been contacted by the some of the spacemacs devs, who are considering providing an evil-dvorak layer for spacemacs.
+It may or may not use my codebase, but they've convinced me to modify evil-dvorak so that it depends on less packages and emulates more of a default vim layout.

 You can install evil-dvorak from melpa.